-Jeep TJ years to avoid — most common problems
+Best and worst Jeep TJ years — which to avoid

 Most common Jeep TJ problems

 The TJ is one of the best-selling Jeep Wrangler models out there, but it still had a few common issues that required the driver’s attention.
 Based on our findings and reliable platforms like Car Complaints, these are the most common Jeep TJ problems and the reasons behind them:

 One of the greatest issues that Jeep TJ owners have faced based on their reports is the oil leak situation.
 It’s mostly caused by the leaking seals and if not treated right, this issue could lead to complete engine stalling.
 While it’s a big and common problem for this generation and the 2002 model year in particular, Jeep never issued an official recall regarding this.